M.A. in Humanities

 • HUMN 605 – Western Traditions and Contemporary Cultures (3 hours)

 To assist the student in developing this portion of the plan of study, course offerings are organized under these four areas.
-An individualized plan of study may, with permission of the advisor and/or the Program Director, include courses from more than one area.
+An individualized plan of study may, with permission of the Program Director, include courses from more than one area.
 No more than twelve hours may be taken at the 500-level.

-See the Graduate Catalog for descriptions of individual courses.
 See the current schedule of classes for current and upcoming course offerings.

 • Thesis – The student’s examination committee will ordinarily be the principal members of the thesis committee.
 The chair of that committee will serve as thesis director.
 The student will present a prospectus to the committee for approval before beginning the thesis.
 The student will defend the completed thesis.
 (6 hours : HUMN 680 and 681 required)